amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ````

 ### random_choice
 The random_choice operation returns a random selection from a provided list of options.
 For example, from the provided list of "hi,hello,yo,howdy,wassup" the function will select and return one option.
+This allows for randomization in messaging or options.
 #### Required Parameters
 The random_choice operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `random_choice`